What You Need to Know About Television, Video, and Motion Picture Camera Operator

 The states with the most job growth for Video Camera Operator are Georgia, Utah, and New Mexico.
 Watch out if you plan on working in Alaska, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Video Camera Operator
+Salary for a Video Camera Operator

 The salary for Television, Video, and Motion Picture Camera Operators ranges between about $25,790 and $102,470 a year.